ONSdigital/dap-sit-inventory-prototype/README.md

 }
 ```

-And then add the `version` attribute at the top of each Nunjucks template that requires this specific design system version:
+Then add the `version` attribute at the top of each Nunjucks template that requires this specific design system version:

 ```nunjucks
 ---